oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ## Preparing the WebLogic environments

+**Check again that you have done the next steps before to start this lab** :

 - Log into [Docker hub](https://hub.docker.com/_/oracle-weblogic-server-12c).
 You need a docker account to do this, if you don't have such an account follow the instructions on the docker site to create a free account.
-- Accept the T&C from Oracle in order to be allowed to downlod the WebLogic images
+- Accept the T&C from Oracle in order to be allowed to download the WebLogic images

 ![](images/docker-hub.jpg)